ska-telescope/ska-low-mccs-spshw/docs/src/guide/deploy.rst

          srmb_port: 8081

-The floating_properties key may be used to configure arbitrary properties on the device.
+The device_properties key may be used to configure arbitrary properties on the device.